open-amt-cloud-toolkit/docs/docs/Kubernetes/deployingk8s-aks.md

 - Helm CLI (v3.5+)

 ## Create SSH Key
 This key is required by Azure to create VMs that use SSH keys for authentication.
+See [https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed) for more details.

 ```
 ssh-keygen -t rsa -b 2048
 ```